sh41664/Third-Assignment-JavaRing/README.md

 - **Damage system** – Each weapon deals a specific amount of damage, reducing the opponent’s health.
 - **Battle to the death** – The combat continues until one side is completely defeated.

-### **How the Game Works**
-1️⃣ The player selects a character class.
-2️⃣ A random monster opponent is generated.
-3️⃣ Both entities **take turns attacking** each other.
-4️⃣ The battle ends when one entity’s health reaches **zero**.
-5️⃣ (Optional) Players can switch weapons during combat if multiple weapons are implemented.

 ## Objectives ✏️
 Through this assignment, you will:
 - Learn and apply *inheritance* to structure a game class hierarchy.